dgarcia-eu/SocialDataScience/README.md

 2.5.
 Bootstrapping
 2.6.
 Data wrangling with dplyr
 2.7.
 The Twitter API in R
 2.8.
-Division of impact on Twitter
+Exercise: Division of impact on Twitter

 3. **Computational Affective Science**
 3.1.
 Measuring emotions